Who are we?

 - The Neurology Section of the American Physical Therapy Association, USA

-- The Rehabilitation Studies Unit, University of Sydney, Australia
+- The John Walsh Centre for Rehabilitation Research, Sydney Medical School, University of Sydney, Australia

 - Motivation (provided some of the images in the top banner of the home page)